 The key to defining metrics is using ones that can be easily tracked and fit the situation.
 Metrics commonly used include:

-- Mean time between service incidents (MTBSI)
+- ✓ Mean-time between service incidents – MTBSI

-- Mean time to restore service (MTRS)
+- ✓ Mean-time to restore service – MTRS

 - ✓ Turn around time

 You may also want to include time-to-restore service, the time service is considered to be unavailable, availability and reliability targets, and maintenance downtime.

 State both the conditions and fees (if any) clearly.
-Also state the exact circumstances under which the fees may apply as well as any exceptions.
+Also, state the exact circumstances under which the fees may apply as well as any exceptions.
 The clearer these statements are the less chance for disagreement and the better the provider’s performance.

-Let us put our proven experience in providing tech support for small and medium size companies to work for you.
-Request a quote from our sales team.
+Let us put our proven experience in providing tech support for small and medium-sized companies to work for you.
+Request a quote now.